Grisou13/travel-log-app/docs/install.md

 Before running the app you will need an api and an access key to (`openrouteservices`)[https://openrouteservice.org/dev/#/login]

+Create an account and then goto the (home page)[https://openrouteservice.org/dev/#/home] to create your token.
 ## Installing the frontend

 ```bash